Can-ZHOU/Social-Graph-Project/README.md

     - Gain disk usage information can show the disk space for the sub-repo, so the developers can manage the projects better.

 ## [Live Demo](https://can-zhou.github.io/CS3012/index.html)
 ### I have built a website to show the work.
-More detiles are displayed in the live demo website.
+More details are displayed in the live demo website.
 ### **Click here for [Live Demo](https://can-zhou.github.io/CS3012/index.html)**

 ## Graphs & Charts Categories